Jonathan2251/lbd/source/backendstructure.rst

 With Chapter3_1 implementation, the Chapter2 error message "Could not allocate target machine!" has gone.
-The new errors say that we have not Target AsmPrinter.
+The new error say that we have not Target AsmPrinter.
 We will add it in next section.

 Chapter3_1 create FeatureCpu032I and FeatureCpu032II for CPU cpu032I and
 cpu032II, repectively.
 Beyond that, it defines two more features, FeatureCmp and FeatureSlt.
-In order to demostrate the "instruction set design choice" to readers, this book create two CPU.
+In order to demostrate the "instruction set designing choice" to readers, this book create two CPU.
 Readers will realize why Mips CPU uses instruction SLT instead of CMP when they go to later Chapter "Control flow statement".
 With the added code of supporting cpu032I and cpu32II in Cpu0.td and Cpu0InstrInfo.td of Chapter3_1, the command ``llc -march=cpu0 -mcpu=help`` can